yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 This guide introduces how to develop new modules in Trinity-RFT and provides relevant development guidelines.

-Trinity-RFT consists of three main modules: **Explorer**, **Trainer** and **Buffer**.
-We decouple the RL pipeline into three modules to make it easier to customize and extend.
+In Trinity-RFT, we decompose the RL pipeline into three main modules (**Explorer**, **Trainer** and **Buffer**) to facilitate customization and extension.
-Below is a table summarizing the modules and components that developers with different tragets need to focus on.
+Below is a table summarizing the modules and components that developers with different targets need to focus on.

 | Development Target | Core Module | Key Component |
 |--------------------|-------------|---------------|